2023 attack on the Azerbaijani embassy in Tehran: Aftermath and motive

 Azerbaijani Press Agency, citing the CCTV footage and its diplomatic channels stated that this information was completely baseless and added that the attack on the embassy was an act of terrorism.
 CCTV footage shows that the perpetrator was alone during the attack.
 Aykhan Hajizadeh, head of the press service department of the Ministry of Foreign Affairs of Azerbaijan, told the embassy that "they don't think that the attack was carried out on personal grounds".

 Rahimi was fired from his position within hours after footage emerged that appeared to show an Iranian security guard at the entrance doing nothing to stop the attack.
 Addressing criticism about the Iranian Diplomatic Police being unarmed, Ahmad-Reza Radan, chief of the Law Enforcement Command, argued that the police guard at the embassies cannot be armed as per protocol and can only call the armed section in the case of emergencies.

 On 29 January Deputy Minister of Foreign Affairs of Azerbaijan Khalaf Khalafov announced that 53 embassy staff members have been evacuated from Tehran and that the embassy's operation has been suspended.
 Five people remained to protect the administrative building and embassy's property.

+The perpetrator of the attack, Yasin Hosseinzadeh, was executed on 21 May 2025.